ietf-wg-jsonpath/iregexp/draft-bormann-jsonpath-iregexp.md

   specifications, but it is unfortunately mostly absent from parsing regexp dialects.

-  * **Issue**: This absence can be addressed by translating character class subtraction into positive character classes, or by leaving out subtraction.
-The current draft opts for the latter, but that decision is up for discussion.
+  * **Issue**: This absence can often be addressed by translating character class subtraction into positive character classes (possibly requiring significant expansion) and/or inserting negative lookahead assertions (which are not universally supported by regexp libraries, most notably not by RE2 {{RE2}}).
+    This specification therefore opts for leaving out character class subtraction, but that decision is up for discussion.

 * Unicode.
   While there is no doubt that a regexp flavor meant to last needs to